10 Things You Didn’t Know About Medical School. #3 May Surprise You.

 8) Teamwork and Thick Skin are Essential for Your Success

-Even during Basic Sciences, your classmates will help you out if you’re having difficulty with a particular subject.
+Even during Preclinical Sciences, your classmates will help you out if you’re having difficulty with a particular subject.
 AUA offers an Education Department , which offers study groups and tutoring sessions with your fellow peers.
 In clinical rotations, your success depends on how well you work with a team of physicians, residents, and attendings.
 You’ll also have to develop a thick skin because they won’t sugarcoat anything.
 Imagine working with Simon Cowell and Gordon Ramsay.
 Then imagine working with them every single day.
 They’re hard on you for a reason.

 9) If You’re in it for the Money, Prepare to be Disappointed